Tribulus Terrestris (Puncture Vine / Gokshura)

 Libido / Sexual Function (Both Sexes)

 Multiple trials show modest improvement in libido, sexual desire, and sexual satisfaction in both men and women.
-Kamenov 2017 (HSDD in women), Akhtari 2014 (women's sexual dysfunction), Santos 2014 (men's libido) all support modest libido benefits.
+Kamenov 2017 (HSDD in men), Akhtari 2014 (women's sexual dysfunction), Santos 2014 (men's libido) all support modest libido benefits.
 Effect not via testosterone — likely via NO/cGMP pathway and androgen receptor sensitivity.

 Erectile Function Modest Improvement